-There is no reason to suffer from cabin fever this Family Day Weekend.
+There is no reason to suffer from cabin fever this winter.
 With several safe outdoor activities to enjoy right here in Elgin County, bundle up your clan (furry friends too), and enjoy the winter wonderland that Mother Nature has so graciously provided us.

 Whether you are looking to snowshoe, toboggan, ice skate, cross country ski, fat bike, or just downright frolic through a white blanket of fluffy snow, there are several conservation areas and Provincial Parks that dot Elgin's sprawling countryside.

 The Spicer Trail and John E. Pearce Provincial Park, just south of Wallacetown, are the perfect paths to begin your 2021 outdoor adventures.
 Whether you want to take it easy on the gravel loop at John E. Pearce Provincial Park, or trek the natural landscape of The Spicer Trail, don't miss out on the views of the frozen Lake Erie waves crashing against the cliffs at John E. Pearce Provincial Park from the fenced-in bluff.